-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 Prior to the spring term of 2019/20 data showed disadvantaged pupils were on average 1 term behind non-disadvantaged pupils.
 However internal assessments during 2020/21 suggested that the performance of disadvantaged pupils was lower than in the previous years in key areas of the curriculum with pupils on average 2 terms behind in reading and maths and three terms behind in writing.
-During 2021/22 assessment data showed that gains have been made in each subject:
+In 22/23 a clear divide between KS1 and KS2 has emerged with the disruption to learning being most noticeable against age-related expectations in KS2.
+During 2022/23 assessment data showed that gains have been made in each subject: